mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 ### switch_screen
 Change the active screen context for subsequent operations.
+Must be called ALONE — do not combine with other tools in the same response.
 - `screen_name` (string, required) — name of the screen to switch to

+### toggle_editor
+Switch the editor view between Designer and Blocks.
+Must be called ALONE — do not combine with other tools in the same response.
+After toggling, wait for the next turn to issue further operations.
+- `view` (string, required) — "Designer" or "Blocks"

 ### create_screen
 Create a new screen in the project.